FAQs

 Do you work with formula feeding parents?

 Absolutely!
 I am happy to provide support to formula feeding parents.
-To adhere to the IBCLC code of ethics, I will never promote a specific kind of formula or receive financial compensation for advertising a formula, but I am happy to provide objective information and education about formula feeding so you can make an educated choice about what is right for your family.
+To adhere to the IBCLC code of ethics, I will never promote a specific kind of formula or receive financial compensation for advertising a formula, but I am happy to provide information and education about formula feeding so you can make an educated choice about what is right for your family.
 Please note that insurance will not cover lactation support for parents who are exclusively formula feeding, so these consultations will need to be paid out of pocket.

 How do you protect patient health information?